 STATS 707 : Computational Introduction to Statistics

 STATS 707 is a systematic introduction to statistics and data analysis aimed at graduate students from other disciplines who have some computational experience.
-The course aims to cover basic concepts and methods of classic statistical inference.
-Topics include, introduction to probability; hypothesis testing; point and interval estimation; two-sample and k-sample comparisons; linear regression; chi-squared test.
+The course aims to cover the basic toolkit of statistical data analysis as well as an introduction to concepts of statistical inference, both frequentist and Bayesian.

 Capabilities Developed in this Course